FlowingCode/backend-core/src/site/markdown/index.md

 ###### Persistence Layer Implementation Module #####
 This module will contain implementation of the contracts defined in the previous module.
-Commons-backend related module should offer specific persitent storage implementation as optional dependencies.
+Backend-core related module should offer specific persitent storage implementation as optional dependencies.
 Objects of the model layer with persistent storage specific meta-data should live in this module.